ziqiao30/Kinamatics_of_3dof_parallel_robots/README.md

-# Mozart_Kinamatics
+# Mozart_Actuation_Control

-## Introduction
+## About this repository
+The high-level control function for the single robot control.

-## Installation and setup
+##Installation and setup

-Ensure that the [ArduinoEigenDense](https://github.com/hideakitai/ArduinoEigen) library is correctly installed and integrated into your development environment.
+Before using this library, please ensure that the [ArduinoEigenDense](https://github.com/hideakitai/ArduinoEigen) library is correctly installed and integrated into your development environment.

-2 Manipulator Kinematics
+## Manipulator Kinematics

-  Forward Kinematics
+ ### Forward Kinematics

-  Inverse Kinematics
+### Inverse Kinematics

-Contact person
+## Contact person